 Safe Hub can address all these concerns and mitigate all these risks, if the manager has access to one of our dedicated devices or apps.
 While they remain on the premises, Safe Check offers a periodic welfare check to make sure that the manager is out of harm’s way.
 As they’re exiting the building and locking the door or lowering the shutters, Red Alert can provide vital emergency support should the manager feel vulnerable (in addition to any other security measures that the restaurant might have).
 And for added levels of comfort, Worker Down can respond reactively to any impact registered on the manager’s device or smartphone app.

-In action: Berry Bros. & Rudd
+Case Study: Berry Bros. & Rudd

 Lone Worker Solutions has deployed Safe Hub at specialist wine suppliers Berry Bros. & Rudd.
 We’ll be safeguarding the company’s delivery drivers via our advanced smartphone app.
 This offers a full range of emergency, proactive and reactive support.